 - Tracking ID - The Tracking ID is the ID Google assigns to your analytics account to enable tracking of your site's usage data.
 To find it, log-in to your Google Analytics account, then click on the Admin > Tracking Info > Tracking Code options; the tracking code will start with G- followed by a string of numbers e.g. G-1A1A1A1A1A1.

 - Enable IP Anonymization - This option is only available when using the gtag.js code variant; for GTM, the option is controlled via your analytics account.
 When enabled, it allows for the data sent to Google Analytics from your site to be anonymous, providing greater protection for your users personally-identifiable information.
 More information on IP Anonymization can be found on the Google Analytics website.

 - Custom Code to Add to the Script - This option is only available when using the gtag.js code variant.
 If you need to include additional code to the base Google Analytics code snippet to, for example, include additional tracking options or functionalities, you may add it into this field.

 - Output Code in Preview Mode - If enabled, the Google Analytics code will be included when generating a preview of your site; this is useful for debugging, but should usually be turned off as it may skew the data collected by Google regarding your site traffic.

 Cookie Banner Integration

-- Cookie Banner Group Name - This option only becomes available when the Cookie Banner Integration option is enabled.
-Here, you can specify the cookie group that the Google Analytics cookies should be added to.
-This option defaults to analytics.
-Make sure to add this group name to the GDPR section of the site settings.
+- Cookie Group ID - This option only becomes available when the Cookie Banner Integration option is enabled.
+Here, you can specify the cookie group that the Google Analytics cookies should be added to, e.g. 'analitics'.
+Make sure to add (if it doesn't exist) this group name to the GDPR section of the site settings.
 You can find instructions on how to do this in the GDPR section of this documentation.